 - 4.1 We plan our religious education curriculum in accordance with the Suffolk LA's agreed Syllabus.
 We ensure that the topics studied in religious education build upon prior learning.
-We offer opportunities for children of all abilities to develop their skills and knowledge in each unit, and we ensure that the planned progression built into the scheme of work offers the children an increasing challenge as they move through the school. - We use the new Suffolk R.E. units of work (written in 2013-14) which have been written by teachers in the county.
+We offer opportunities for children of all abilities to develop their skills and knowledge in each unit, and we ensure that the planned progression built into the scheme of work offers the children an increasing challenge as they move through the school. - 4.2 We use a combination of the Emmanuel and Understanding Christianity units of work.
 The long-term plan maps the religious education themes studied in each term, during each key stage.
 We teach R.E. throughout the curriculum so that is embedded in school life.
 We have a Literacy week dedicated to R.E. to ensure high quality writing. - 4.3 Our medium-term plans give details of each unit of work for each term.
 The RE subject leader keeps and reviews these plans on a regular basis.
 As we have mixed-age classes, we carry out the medium-term planning on a two-year rotation cycle.
 By so doing, we ensure that children have complete coverage of the Agreed Syllabus but do not have to repeat topics. - 4.4 The class teacher writes the plans for each lesson and lists the specific learning objectives for that lesson.
-S/he keeps these individual plans and they are monitored weekly by the senior teacher.
-The R.E. subject leader will look at these as part of the monitoring process.
+S/he keeps these individual plans and they are monitored half-termly by the subject leader as part of the monitoring process.